9thport/myspots-nodejs/README.md

 1. Name of spot

+# tdd

+I have chosen [Mocah](http://visionmedia.github.io/mocha/#installation) for the testing framework (until something else looks better).

+## running tests

+To run the tests, type the following into your terminal at the root level of this project:

+    mocah

 # resources

 Here is a list of resources that we might need to use for reference: